-Her plays have been presented by the Smithsonian Asian Pacific American Center, Theater Mu, Consortium of Asian American Theater Artists, and Theater Unbound.
-She is a Playwright's Center and Theater Mu fellow in playwriting, a Loft Literary Center fellow in poetry, a Loft Literary Center fellow in children's and young adult literature, a Twin Cities Media Alliance fellow in public art, and an Aspen Ideas Bush Foundation fellow.
+Her plays have been presented by the Smithsonian Asian Pacific American Center, Theater Mu, Consortium of Asian American Theater Artists, Theater Unbound, and elsewhere.
+She was a 2018 Playwright's Center and 2011 and 2012 Theater Mu fellow in playwriting, a 2018 Loft Literary Center fellow in poetry, a 2019 Loft Literary Center fellow in children's and young adult literature, a 2018 Twin Cities Media Alliance fellow in public art, and a 2017 Aspen Ideas Bush Foundation fellow.

 Her poetry, essays, plays, and short stories can be found in the Asian American Literary Review, Massachusetts Review, Jungle Azn Magazine, Rubin Museums' Spiral Magazine, Journal for Southeast Asian American Education and Advancement, Saint Paul Almanac, as well as on coffee sleeves (Coffee House Press) and on metro transit (Saint Paul Almanac).

-She's received creative grants from the Jerome Foundation, Bush Foundation, John S. and James L. Knight Foundation, Forecast Public Art, Metropolitan Regional Arts Council, and the MN State Arts Board, and elsewhere.
+She's received creative grants from the Jerome Foundation, Bush Foundation, John S. and James L. Knight Foundation, MAP Fund, Andy Warhol Foundation, Visual Arts Fund, Forecast Public Art, Metropolitan Regional Arts Council, and the MN State Arts Board, and elsewhere.

 She holds a Master in Liberal Studies degree and co-hosted a podcast on Minnesota Public Radio.
 She is currently a National Playwright in Residence at Theater Mu, a program of The Andrew Mellon Foundation.
 The award comes with a nearly $200,000 stipend and a $30,000 professional development microfund.
 In January 2021, McKnight Foundation named her a Fellow in Community-Engaged Practice Art.
 The award comes with a $25,000 stipend and a $3,000 development fund.
 At the end of January 2021, Saymoukda received a Jerome Hill Artist Fellowship for Playwriting.
 The award comes with a $50,000 stipend and professional development resources.